wbaldoumas/atrea-policyengine/README.md

 Input policies are run in the order that they are passed to the `PolicyEngineBuilder<T>.WithInputPolicies(...)` or `AsyncPolicyEngineBuilder<T>.WithAsyncInputPolicies(...)` methods.

-Note that when an async policy engine is configured with `AsyncPolicyEngineBuilder<T>.WithParallelInputPolicies(...)`, all input policies are run in parallel and there is no meaningful difference between `InputPolicyResult.Continue` and `InputPolicyResult.Accept`.
+:warning: Note that when an async policy engine is configured with `AsyncPolicyEngineBuilder<T>.WithParallelInputPolicies(...)`, all input policies are run in parallel and there is no meaningful difference between `InputPolicyResult.Continue` and `InputPolicyResult.Accept`.

 <a name="implementing-input-policies"/>